markhalka/Aruco_VR/README.md

 DiveVR is a virtual reality system that aims at making virutal reality more accessable, by using everyday electronics, a cheap controller and aruco markers.
-For more information, please visit our website: www.diveVR.org

 In order to use the software, you must download the app found in the website above; however, it is possible to build the project from the repository.